+Yessir, we picked a great day to travel after all.
+Screw those dudes who said the waves might be a problem.
 When we reached Canso, there wasn’t much reason to stop, although the town did look cheerfully inviting.

 Then we turned the corner.
 We’re officially done with the Gulf of St. Lawrence—which is almost as big as an ocean—and into the Atlantic—which by definition is exactly as big as an ocean.
 We last saw her at Sandy Hook.
 But up here, this is the real deal.